-4 A maximum of 30 mobility credits may be recognised towards the Master's degree.
+- 4 A maximum of 30 mobility credits may be recognised towards the Master's degree.
 The stipulations of Art.
-15 apply.

-5 A maximum of 100 credits may be recognised towards the Master's degree.

-6 Credits from additional courses as per Art.
+15 apply. - 5 A maximum of 100 credits may be recognised towards the Master's degree.
+All further study achievements are listed on a separate sheet of the academic record. - 6 Credits from additional courses as per Art.
 18 (seminars, colloquia and supplementary subjects) are not recognised towards the Master's degree.
-They are listed on a separate sheet of the final academic record.

-7 Recognition of study achievements or credits from preceding studies is not possible.
+They are listed on a separate sheet of the final academic record. - 7 Recognition of study achievements or credits from preceding studies is not possible.
 Exceptions are listed in Para.
-8.

-8 Credits earned at ETH Zurich may be recognised as long as the knowledge and skills acquired thereby are integral to the degree programme and the credits in question have not already been recognised towards a degree.
+8. - 8 Credits earned at ETH Zurich before entering the Master's degree programme may be recognised as long as the knowledge and skills acquired thereby are integral to the degree programme and the credits in question have not already been recognised towards a degree.
 The Director of Studies decides whether credits will be recognised.
-There is no automatic entitle-ment to recognition.
+There is no automatic entitlement to recognition.